-Special The owner of an archive has no special access privileges to the archive.
-The owner must Consideration be included in the access list and have adequate privileges to access the archive, just like
+The owner of an archive has no special access privileges to the archive.
+The owner must be included in the access list and have adequate privileges to access the archive, just like any other user.

-For information about See Changing the owner of existing archives "VCS command" on page 60 Using directives "Configuration Files" on page 114 Other directives "Using Directives" on page 107
+For information about See Changing the owner of existing archives "VCS command" on page 60 Using directives "Configuration Files" on page 113 Other directives "Using Directives" on page 107